 Step 3 - Begin to lift

-Tighten your core, glutes, and hamstrings.
+Tighten and engage your core, glutes, and hamstrings.
 At this point, you should feel the tension developing in the hamstring and across the back, this means you're ready to lift!

 Drive your feet into the ground, keeping your weight back in your heels while simultaneously pushing through the toes, and using your hips and hamstrings to lift the weight up to your upper thighs or to about knee height.